MicrosoftDocs/bi-shared-docs/docs/analysis-services/tmsl/updateCulture-command-tmsl.md

 - As an input to an SSIS task or SQL Server Agent job

- You cannot generate a ready-made script for this command from SSMS.
+ You can't generate a ready-made script for this command from SSMS.
 Instead, you can start with the above example.

 ## Important Notes and Limitations

  Changing the culture or collation of a semantic model is a high-impact operation.

-- Across all versions of Analysis Services: For semantic models in import mode, updating the culture or collation clears the VertiPaq in-memory data store — effectively performing a full process-clear operation.
-You must subsequently perform a full data refresh to ensure consistency of linguistic and sorting rules and bring the model back into queryable state.
+- Across all versions of Analysis Services: For semantic models in import mode, updating the culture or collation clears the VertiPaq in-memory data store—effectively performing a full process-clear operation.
+You must later perform a full data refresh to ensure consistency of linguistic and sorting rules and bring the model back into queryable state.

-- SQL Server Analysis Services / Azure Analysis Services: You must re-enter data source credentials for all data connections after updating the culture or collation.
+- SQL Server Analysis Services / Azure Analysis Services: You must reenter data source credentials for all data connections after updating the culture or collation.

-- Always backup your semantic model before modifying the culture or collation.
+- Always back up your semantic model before modifying the culture or collation.